 Interest-only mortgages have started to make a comeback.
 But they come with large deposits (low LTV) and proof of a failsafe repayment plan.

 Self-cert mortgages are long since dead and buried.
 Even though companies still advertise them, including renowned sites, they’re just ‘clickbait’.
-You can no longer self-certify earnings to get a mortgage.
+You can no longer self-certify your income to get a mortgage.

 Interest-only and self-cert were the two most popular forms of mortgages for contractors.
-Their erratic income suited paying off large chunks of their mortgage periodically.
+That’s because their often erratic income lent itself to periodically paying off large chunks of their mortgage.

-Conversely, repayment mortgages often penalised people for paying off sizeable amounts in this manner.
+Conversely, repayment mortgages often penalised people for paying off sizeable amounts.
 Nowadays, that’s less likely to be the case, with lenders more amenable to overpayments.
 Self-employed people on repayment mortgages now should optimise their income this way.

 Think about the arrangement fee you might pay to transfer to another mortgage provider.
 Why not pay off a lump sum and reduce the balance, instead?
 It may not bring the interest rate down.
 But the balance outstanding, upon which you pay interest, will be less.